BelfrySCAD/BOSL2/tutorials/Attachments.md

 cube([20,20,40], center=true, spin=45);
 ```

-You can even spin around each of the three axes in one pass, by giving 3 angles (in degrees) to
+You can also spin around other axes, or multiple axes at once, by giving 3 angles (in degrees) to
 `spin=` as a vector, like [Xang,Yang,Zang].
-Similarly to `rotate()`, the axes will be spun in
+Similarly to `rotate()`,
-the order given, X-axis spin, then Y-axis, then Z-axis:
+the rotations apply in the order given, X-axis spin, then Y-axis, then Z-axis:

 ```openscad-3D
 include <BOSL2/std.scad>